-Have you ever tried an Irish Coffee?
-If the answer is yes then imagine that Irish coffee in the form of an airy chocolatey mousse.
-This dessert is irresistibly good and goes down super easy, I mean, my partner polished off 3 in one sitting as a "taste test".
+Have you ever tried Irish Coffee?
+If the answer is yes then imagine that Irish coffee in the form of an airy chocolate mousse.
+This dessert is based on my vegan chocolate mousse.
+It's irresistibly good and goes down super easy, I mean, my partner polished off 3 in one sitting as a "taste test".

-What's more is these deliciously creamy pots come together in just 4 easy steps!
+What's more, these deliciously creamy pots come together in just 4 easy steps!
 Try serving this chocolate mousse with some homemade vegan ladyfingers (which can be used in place of cutlery!)

 - Airy and fluffy

 - Decadent and airy all at once

 We already know that coffee and chocolate are a match made in heaven.
 Mocha is one of the most delicious flavor combinations if you ask me.
 But then there's adding whiskey to the mix, this is a whole new level of indulgence.

 - Full fat coconut milk or coconut cream: If using coconut milk, refrigerate the can overnight and then only use the thick part from the top of the can.